Haven-Rau/Pokemon_Catching_Adventure/README.md

 #### Trainer_pokemon -

 Lastly, we need to build a trainer_pokemon table.
 This will include the data of every Pokémon caught by a trainer, and is the foundation for developing a "live" database.
-Once a trainer catches a Pokémon, Python runs an insert statement to transfer all of the associated information with that captured Pokemon and the trainer who caught it.
-The instance_id is the Primary Key that unique defines the capture, which will now always be associatted with that unique Pokemon.
+Once a trainer catches a Pokémon, Python runs an insert statement to transfer all of the associated information with that captured Pokémon and the trainer who caught it.
+The instance_id is the Primary Key that unique defines the capture, which will now always be associatted with that unique Pokémon.
+This table has a one to many relationship with the trainer table, as each instance_id is associated with only one trainer while each trainer can have multiple instance_ids.
+Additionally, it also has a many to many relationship with the Pokeball table.
+Each instance_id can be associated with many pokeballs and each pokeball can be used in multiple instance_ids.

 ```SQL
 Create table trainer_pokemon